bradgwest/paap/write/paper.md

 decade, the computer
 vision community has focused on designing algorithms which, rather than rely on extracted features, use neural networks to learn a relevant feature set.
-Applying deep learning concepts to art analysis has proved fruitful in a host of subfields, often employing convolutional neural nets [@Cetinic_et_al_2016; @Cetinic_et_al_2018;
+Applying deep learning concepts to art analysis, often via CNNs, has proved fruitful in a host of subfields
+[@Cetinic_et_al_2016; @Cetinic_et_al_2018;
 Crowley_and_Zisserman_2014; @Tan_et_al_2016; @Garcia_et_al_2019].